City Line Center Theatre

 The City Line Center Theatre was known as the City Line Center and was Art Moderne in style.
 An outside forecourt had a stand alone ticket booth.
 A huge circular marquee greeted patrons.
 All 1,530 seats were on a single sloping floor, with the projection suite overhanging the rear five rows.
 The original, curtained screen was 28.6 feet wide and 21.3 feet tall.
 There was a stage, an ushers room, and a posters room.
 In the 1950’s, the front of the vast auditorium was adjusted to install a curtained, huge, wide movie screen for CinemaScope movies.

 In 1973 or 1974, movie operation was turned over to local Philadelphia movie theatre chain Budco, which twinned the auditorium.
 Budco was purchased by AMC, which continued to show mainstream movies.
-In 1990 or 1991, the theatre closed and was gutted, including removal of the ticket booth, marquee, and exterior forecourt, and became a TJ Maxx retail store.
+The theatre closed on November 21, 1990 with Matthew Modine in “Memphis Belle” & Robert De Niro in “Goodfellas”.
+It was gutted internally, including removal of the ticket booth, marquee, and exterior forecourt, and became a TJ Maxx retail store.
 For years afterwards, the wording City Line Center was seen on the exterior wall of the auditorium, before being painted over.